 With [livejournal.com profile] frostfire_17, I would have expected that a show called Suits was about either a high-end men's clothing store or, you know, Feds.
 TV IS HARD.

-jenna_marianne: drawing of girl with brown hair and pink scarf (Good as Lily)
+jenna_marianne: drawing of girl with brown hair and pink scarf (Default)

 The commentary on Operation Petticoat made me LOL.
 Need to watch it again.